 In my opinion, I find that a lot of people have difficulty understanding their true value.
 If you don’t know your true value, then on your bad days you will think to yourself, “I’m not good enough.”

 When your hopes and aspirations align with your reality you will know who you are all the time.
 I try not to ever use someone else’s life as a measuring stick for my life.
 Because what’s for them, isn’t always for me.

 Watching Audrina’s Instagram video, all I could think about was the pressure she must face as a female African-American news anchor in Chicago.
 The pressure of being the next Oprah.
 Just like the pressure felt by every shooting guard at North Carolina.
 As everyone wants to see the next Michael Jordan.

-Success is often measured by their wealth or praise we receive.
-I feel real success is measured by the courage it takes to sacrifice temporary pleasures.
-Take the time to identify the things you’re truly passionate about, and be who God designed you to be.
+Success is often measured by wealth or praise.
+I feel real success is measured by the amount of sacrifices a person makes in pursuit of a worthy dream.
+Take the time to identify the things you’re passionate about.
+Think about what you’re willing to sacrifice to pursue it.
+And just be who God designed you to be.

 I feel every person is special in their own unique way.
 We all have something special to offer humanity.
 God made us so that we all have a different fingerprint.
 When you know you’re special, you will begin to live with an attitude of true confidence and wisdom.
 You won’t live like an actor that puts on a false ego and wardrobe, only to take it off that night.

 You will learn from your mistakes and not be judged by them… and soon your insecurities will diminish.

 I pray everyone lives their best life.